Understanding Semantic SEO & Using Structured Data to Add Meaning to Content

 Google’s Timeline: The semantic evolution happened fast

-2012 – Google Knowledge Graph & “things not strings“,
+2012 – Google Knowledge Graph & things, not strings

 2013 – Conversational search